Renfrew Ferry: History

 From 1984 until 2010 Strathclyde Partnership for Transport (SPT) and its predecessor operated two passenger-only boats, appropriately named the and Yoker Swan.
 In 2007, a study was started to see the feasibility of replacing the ferry with a bridge, which would allow 24-hour crossings.
 It would be necessary for the bridge to have a large clearance or be able to open, due to shipbuilding and other river navigation upstream on the River Clyde.
 The study found that a replacement bridge would cost around fifteen million pounds.

 The Strathclyde Partnership for Transport service ended at the end of March 2010, as part of moves to save £2.5M from their budget.
 The ferry was making an annual loss of £430,000 and SPT was providing a £3 subsidy for every £1.20 fare paid by passengers.
 Trials took place to ensure a seamless transition to a private sector service without subsidy.
 Five contenders included Scottish bus company Stagecoach Group, with an amphibious bus and Inverness-based Clyde River Taxis.
 The successful company was Argyll-based Silvers Marine, operating as Clydelink, with a small, fast ferry.
 They inaugurated their service using a William E. Munson Company aluminium vessel, capable of carrying 12 passengers.

 The Renfrew Ferry figured prominently in the trial of Peter Manuel, with the ferryman as a key witness.

-On May 9th 2025 the new Renfrew Bridge opened between Renfrew and Yoker with ferry services to continue operating as normal.
+On 9 May 2025, the new Renfrew Bridge opened between Renfrew and Yoker with ferry services to continue operating as normal.

-On May 31st it was confirmed that the ferry would cease operation effective immediately, due to the bridge opening making passenger numbers unviable to continue operating.
+On 31 May 2025, it was confirmed that the ferry would cease operation effective immediately, due to the bridge opening making passenger numbers unviable to continue operating.

 Service

-The crossing, between the area of Yoker in Glasgow and the town of Renfrew in Renfrewshire, is only 200 metres, with graded slipways on each side.
+The crossing, between the area of Yoker in Glasgow and the town of Renfrew in Renfrewshire, is only 200 m, with graded slipways on each side.
 The service operated between 6.30 am and 9.30 pm, being on-demand at peak times and half-hourly at other times.
 The company planned to extend the service to Braehead.

 The service had reliability issues, with two weeks out of service in 2017 and three weeks in 2018 as of late June.
 The service was due to continue operating despite the new bridge opening between Renfrew and Yoker.
 However on May 31st it was confirmed that the ferry would cease operation effective immediately.